How To Do Venous Blood Sampling

 • Take care not to puncture too deeply and go through the vein.

-• If the vein is not entered, do not try to reposition the needle by moving the tip to one side or another; this can push the vein out of the way and also damage tissue.
+• If the vein is not entered, do not try to reposition the needle by moving the tip to one side or another laterally; this motion can push the vein out of the way and also damage tissue.
 Instead, withdraw the needle partway before changing the angle and direction of insertion.

-• It is no longer recommended to flex the elbow after antecubital venipuncture; this actually increases hematoma formation.
+• Do not flex the elbow after antecubital venipuncture; this maneuver actually increases risk of hematoma formation.

 Tips and Tricks